fcerbell/fcerbell.github.io/_drafts/en/2017-09-12-IotSensorSendingToRedis.md

 # Troubleshooting

-If your ESP throw an ugly stack strace on your serial console, you can debug using a lot of `Serial.print`, but you can also install [The ESP Exception decoder plugin][EspExceptionDecoder] in the IDE.
+If your ESP throw an ugly stack trace on your serial console, you can debug using a lot of `Serial.print`, but you can also install [The ESP Exception decoder plugin][EspExceptionDecoder] in the IDE.